Get Certified.

 Marine Basic First Aid

-Duration: 16 hours.
+Duration: 16 hours in-class.
 Flexible scheduling options.

 Instructor

-Red Cross First Aid Instructor or Instructor Trainer
+First Aid Instructor

 Prerequisite